Please screenshot this page and send it to info@mim-essay.com

 • Conclusion – Connect it to Oxford

-Explain how this story influences who you are today and how you will contribute to Oxford’s community.
+Show how the experience influences who you are today and how you may contribute to the Oxford community.

 How to Write the Personal Statement